Trigger warning: The following post contains descriptions of sexual violence and sex acts.

 So what’s the verdict?

 This is not a black-and-white issue, and we’re certainly not here to control anyone’s sex life.
-Even so, there are implications to consider of the normalization of “rough sex” especially as it’s displayed in porn, and this is especially true when examining adolescent sexual activity and teen dating trends.
+Even so, there are implications to consider for the normalization of “rough sex,” especially as it’s displayed in porn, and this is especially true when examining adolescent sexual activity and teen dating trends.

 Before writing off the normalization of “rougher” sex in the mainstream as nothing more than the integration of a “harmless” trend, let’s take a closer look at the facts.